markizano/ytffmpeg/fintech/LinuxFromTheGroundUp/how-to-ssh/readme.md

 - Options.
 - Service File Locations in sysvinit, OpenRC and systemd.

+## SSHd configuration
+- Location
+- Directives
+- Linux Service (start/stop/reload)

 # SSH As a Client
 - Configuration
 - Options
+- Example uses:
+-- Controlling server
-- Networking capabilities with SSH
+-- Networking capabilities with SSH

 # Permissions
+- Require: linux-permissions.mp4
 - .ssh must be 0700/rwx --- ---
 - .ssh/id_*/private-keys must be read-only (0400-0600/r-- --- ---)
 - files in .ssh other than private keys may have any permissions, but ownership and read-write to owner is suggested/best-security practice.